shulthz/bitshares.foundation/worker.md

 do strategic decisions and to agree on the consensus changing development and introducing new features of the BitShares core (BitShares Improvement Proposals).

-The BitShares Blockchain Foundation can operate a payment worker proposals and act as an escrow for the freelancers conducting the worker proposal.
+The BitShares Blockchain Foundation can operate a opinion and payment worker proposals and act as an escrow for the freelancers conducting the worker proposal.
 We see the following value propositions to use us as an escrow (please note that the BBF is merely one possible way to facilitate worker proposals and is not